Traffic Watch Viewer is a great tool you can use to review all logs of HTTP requests made to your WordPress site.

 - the HTTP response code for the request e.g. 200 (a successful request)

-- whether the request was transgression against the Shield Security plugin
+- whether the request was offense against the Shield Security plugin

 Note: You can also filter display of entries in the log table.
 Just click the "Filter Traffic Log" button from inside the Traffic Viewer and filter log entries by: